Positions within this job family perform and/or manage forensic analysis of evidence from criminal cases and/or convicted offender DNA samples.

 Knowledge, Skills, and Abilities required at this level include those identified in Level I plus knowledge of criminal investigative procedures relating to laboratory criminalistics; of statutory criminal law; of laboratory techniques; of Laboratory Quality Assurance/Quality Control standards; and of laboratory safety policies and practices.
 Ability is required to use laboratory equipment and instrumentation efficiently; and to conduct crime scene investigations.

-Education and Experience required at this level consists of those identified in Level I plus one year of experience performing forensic analysis.
-Depending upon selective qualifications, experience may be in controlled substances, trace evidence, forensic biology, serology, forensic DNA, toxicology, questioned documents, firearms/tool marks, latent prints, or digital evidence.
+Education and Experience required at this level consists of those identified in Level I plus one year of experience as a forensic laboratory criminalist.
+Depending upon selective qualifications, experience may be in controlled substances, trace evidence, forensic biology, serology, forensic DNA, toxicology, questioned documents, digital evidence, firearms/tool marks, latent prints, or digital evidence.
 Experience must have been full time and the primary job responsibility to be qualifying.

 This is the specialist level where incumbents independently plan and perform advanced scientific and technical analysis of evidence in criminal cases, including the most complex and difficult of examinations requiring extensive knowledge and high skill levels.
 They are individually responsible for the accuracy, sufficiency and timely completion of their work.
-Incumbents will train other criminalist, function as lead worker by assigning/reviewing work of others, conduct research and scientific studies to develop new techniques and methods, assist in writing technical protocols and laboratory procedures, and may serve as unit or regional supervisor in the absence of the supervisor.
+Incumbents may train other criminalists, function as lead worker by assigning/reviewing work of others, conduct research and scientific studies to develop new techniques and methods, assist in writing technical protocols and laboratory procedures, and may serve as unit or regional supervisor in the absence of the supervisor.
+Incumbents at this level may independently process crime scenes.

 Knowledge, Skills, and Abilities required at this level include those identified at Level II plus ability is required to provide leadership and direction to lower level employees; to make public presentations and speeches; and to conduct scientific research.